-- 18.2 Group Life Insurance: Each regular employee of the Project is covered by group life insurance with accidental death and dismemberment benefits.
-The basic amount of insurance in the month following Board approval and member ratification of this MOU is \$50,000 and the premium is paid by the Project Information about the plan is available at the Project Office.
-Group Term Life Insurance coverage will be provided on the first of the month following sixty days after the beginning of the employee's first full month of employment. - 18.3 (a) Accident and Disability Insurance: Each regular employee of the project is covered by group accident and sickness insurance which pays a weekly indemnity benefit of \$87, or two thirds of the employee's regular straight time salary, whichever is less.
-Benefits begin on the first day of disability due to accident or sickness for which hospitalization is required and on the eighth day of disability due to sickness for which hospitalization is not required.
+- a) Employer to pay 100% of the single employee rate; Employer will pay 80% of the additional cost for couples and families.
+The remaining 20% of the rates for couples and families shall be paid by the affected employee. - 18.2 Group Life Insurance: All regular and probationary employees of the Project are covered by group life insurance with accidental death and dismemberment benefits.
+The basic amount of insurance in the month following Board approval and member ratification of this MOU is \$50,000 and the premium is paid by the Project.
+Information about the plan is available at the Project office.
+Group Term Life Insurance coverage will be provided on the first of the month following thirty (30) days after the beginning of the employee's first full month of employment. - 18.3 Accident and Disability Insurance: All regular and probationary employee of the project are covered by group accident and sickness insurance which pays a weekly indemnity benefit of \$87, or two thirds of the employee's regular straight time salary, whichever is less.
+Benefits begin on the first day of disability due to accidental injury or sickness for which hospitalization is required and on the eighth day of disability due to sickness for which hospitalization is not required.
 Benefit payments extend a maximum of 26 weeks.
 The premium for the accident and sickness insurance is paid by the Project.
-Information about the plan is available at the Project Office.

-- (b) All Project employees are covered by State Disability Insurance. - (c) Project shall provide a Long Term Disability Plan at no cost to the employee.
-Terms and conditions shall be equivalent to the plan in place as of January 1, 2004. - 18.4 Dental Plan: Each regular or probationary employee of the project and their dependents is eligible for dental care insurance coverage under the plan provided by the Project.
+Information about the plan is available at the Project office. - a) All Project employees are covered by State Disability Insurance. - b) The Project shall provide a Long Term Disability Plan at no cost to the employee.
+Terms and conditions shall be equivalent to the plan in place as of January 1, 2004. - 18.4 Dental Plan: Each regular or probationary employee of the Project and their dependents is eligible for dental care insurance coverage under the plan provided by the Project.
 The premium is paid by the Project.
 Dental Insurance coverage will be provided on the first of the month following sixty days after the beginning of the employee's first full month of employment. - 18.5 Vision Care Plan: Each regular or probationary employee of the Project and their dependents is eligible for vision care insurance coverage under the plan provided by the Project.
 The premium is paid by the Project.
-Vision Insurance coverage will be provided on the first of the month following sixty days after the beginning of the employee's first full month of employment. - 18.6 The Project will continue the current level of benefits as described in subsections 18.1-18.5 above and may self-insure the above described benefits except for the medical plan contained in subsection 18.1. - (a) Project shall provide an IRS flexible spending plan for health, dental, vision and/or dependent child/adult care. - 18.7 The Project shall pay 50% of the cost for the single retiree's medical insurance benefit for employees 55 and older that retire with at least 10 years of fulltime continuous service, until such time retirees are eligible for Medicare (age 65).
-The remaining 50% of the benefit cost and 100% of any additional cost for providing such medical insurance for spouse or dependents shall be the responsibility of the retiree. - 18.8 Each regular employee of the Project shall be enrolled in the Public Employees Retirement System plan.
-The plan shall be the 2% @ 55 formula, based on the "single highest year" formula.
-The employee shall continue to pay 1% pretax amount toward the employee contribution. - (a) Beginning March 1, 2009 assuming a majority of employees concur, the PERS formula shall be modified to 2.5% @ 55.
-The change to this new program will not eliminate or reduce any of the CalPERS benefit amendments currently in effect.
+Vision Insurance coverage will be provided on the first of the month following sixty days after the beginning of the employee's first full month of employment. - 18.6 The Project will continue the current level of benefits as described in subsections 18.1-18.5 above and may self-insure the above described benefits except for the medical plan contained in subsection 18.1.
+The Project shall provide an IRS flexible spending plan for health, dental, vision and/or dependent child/adult care. - 18.7 The Project shall pay 50% of the cost for the single retiree's medical insurance benefit for employees 55 and older that retire with at least 10 years of fulltime continuous service, until such time retirees are eligible for Medicare (age 65).
+The remaining 50% of the benefit cost and 100% of any additional cost for providing such medical insurance for spouse or dependents shall be the responsibility of the retiree.
+Spouses and eligible dependents of retirees may continue to pay 100% of the cost of health insurance for up to three (3) years after the retiree attains age 65.